LemmySmackett/LemmySmackettCom/content/stories/general/gladiator_experience.md

 The smaller man breaks down, sobbing.
 "Bro, you don't even like this movie.
 You're a Blade Runner guy."
 Anguished, he buries his face in the sand.

 "Yes, but that was before."
 The larger man raises the sword, preparing for the decapitation.
-"Now I get it." Ω
+"Now I get it." ■